Climate change in New Zealand: Road

+Rail

 Around 589 km of New Zealand's 4128 km of railway track is electrified.
 This includes the majority of the Auckland and Wellington regional commuter networks (with the notable exception of the Wellington to Masterton service), and the central section of the North Island Main Trunk between Hamilton and Palmerston North.
 There is no electrified track in the South Island.